goarchit/archit/install.md

 To upgrade to the latest push:

+go get -u github.com/goarchit/archit

+if "go get" fails with a git error, do the git by hand:

-cd ~/src/github.com/goarchit/archit
+cd src/github.com/goarchit/archit
 git pull
-or just reissue the "go get github.com/goarchit/archit" command

-go install
+go install  (and resolve any missing packages with go get <package>)

-(and restart your farmer)
+Then restart your farmer

 Special note for GRSEC users (typically hardened kernels):
    Go programs will generate "denied RWX mprotect of" type messages